helix-iot/helix-sandbox/docs/python.md

 Create and start a Orion Context Broker through the Helix Sandbox Dashboard

-##Tips
+## NGSI-LD Standard

-Fiware data model recommend that use the ngsi-ld standards, for example:
+Fiware data model recommend that use the ngsi-ld standards to create a entity, for example:

-If you have two Arduinos, you can discribe them as follows:
+If you have two iot_devices, you can discribe them as follows:

 -Arduino 1